oceanprotocol/docs/data-farming/predictoordf.md

 ## Appendix: On DCV Bounds of Prediction Feeds

-Predictoor DF makes Volume DF more attractive than status quo.
-Active DF's rewards are bounded by `DCV_bound` which in turn is bound by sales volume and fees.
-In Predictoor DF, both those factors are raised, which raises the bounding in Volume DF.
+**Predictoor DF makes Volume DF more attractive than status quo.** Active DF's rewards are bounded by `DCV_bound` which in turn is bound by sales volume and fees.
+In Predictoor DF, both those factors are raised; this raises the bounds in Volume DF; this in turn means higher earning potential.
 Let's elaborate.

 At one time, Volume DF had a "wash consume" problem, where people published and consumed their own datasets.
 [DF9](https://blog.oceanprotocol.com/data-farming-df8-completed-df9-started-reward-function-tuned-d74b5134b5d1) onwards address this, by putting a bounds on weekly rewards: